My Local Marketing Agency

 Rule-based workflows were a good start.
 Adding intelligence turns them into ai in marketing automation that adapts to behavior in real time.

 A prospect views pricing, then returns two days later from a branded query.
-The system increases send priority, selects personalized messages that match that interest, and schedules the follow-up for the local evening slot.
+The system increases send priority, selects individualized messages that match that interest, and schedules the follow-up for the local evening slot.
 If a purchase happens, the sequence pauses and a different track begins.

 Timing adapts from past opens and clicks.
 Content blocks switch based on history.
 None of this replaces judgment.
 It reduces manual steps so people can focus on choices that need people.